The International Covenant on Civil and Political Rights (ICCPR)

 State parties are obliged to produce reports to the Committee which outline progress and legislative, judicial and policy measures taken to fulfil their obligations under the Convention.
 Each State is expected to submit a report one year after consenting to the Convention and then after, at the request of the Committee (usually every four years).

-The last full review of the UK took place in August 2015 and the accompanying Concluding Observations can be accessed here.
-The next state report is due to be submitted in July 2020, with the review tabled to take place in 2022.
+The last full review of the UK took place in March 2024 and the accompanying Concluding Observations can be accessed here.
+The next review is tabled to begin in 2030.

 More information on the reporting status and access to all relevant documentation including: State reports, Civil society & NHRI submissions; Concluding Observations and follow-up State reports can be accessed here.